nsgbs/zenmonitor3/README.md

 ``--coreid`` - Display core_id instead of core index

 ## Installing
-By default, Zenmonitor will be installed to /usr/local.
+By default, Zenmonitor3 will be installed to /usr/local.
 ```
 sudo make install
 ```